ehrpg/qstar/docs/character/index.md

 > The Parry value is used for defending against a melee Attack.

-The Parry is 2 if you don't have the Melee Skill.
+The Parry value is 2 if you don't have the Melee Skill.

 !!! summary "Parry Value"
     <div class="formula formula-top formula-bottom">